 curl -I https://repo.vivaldi.com/stable/vivaldi-fedora.repo

-If you see HTTP 200, the repository server is reachable and the issue lies with your local network.
+An HTTP 200 response means the server is reachable and the problem is on your end.
 Check firewall rules, DNS resolution, or VPN connections.
-If you receive connection timeouts or HTTP errors, wait and retry later as the server may be temporarily unavailable.
+If you receive connection timeouts or HTTP errors, the Vivaldi server may be temporarily unavailable.
+Wait a few minutes and retry.
+For more curl command options, see the dedicated guide.

-If Vivaldi fails to start from the desktop menu, launch it from the terminal to capture error messages:
+If Vivaldi fails to start from the desktop, launch it from the terminal to capture error output:

 error while loading shared libraries: libXss.so.1: cannot open shared object file